jembamin2/SquareRootRank/README.md

 # SquareRootRank
-Optimisaiton Problem to find the shortest squarerootrank of a definied matrix
+Optimisation Problem to find the shortest squarerootrank of a definied matrix